alankrantas/pxt-DHT11_DHT22/README.md

 There are two types of DHT11/DHT22s, one without PCB board and have 4 pins; another have PCB board, built-in pull up resistor and only 3 pins.

-For the 3-pin version it's easy: Vcc (+) to 3.3V or 5V (both works, although 5V might work a bit better), GND (-) to GND, Data (out) to any GPIO pins you like.
+For the PCB version it's easy: Vcc (+) to 3.3V or 5V (both works, although 5V might work a bit better), GND (-) to GND, Data (out) to any GPIO pins you like.

 ![dht11-pinout-for-three-pin-and-four-pin-types-2](https://user-images.githubusercontent.com/44191076/53887826-0ebece80-405e-11e9-997b-a9f1b5e67a41.jpg)

-If you are using the 4 pin version, you'll need to add a resistor (about 5-10 KΩ) between Vcc and Data to pull up the latter pin.
-Or you can simply use the pull up option in the block.
-(The micro:bit has a internal resistor about 12-13 KΩ.)
+If you are using the 4 pin version, you'll need to add a resistor (in my test 220 Ω - 10 KΩ works under 3.3V; above that the sensor won't response) between Vcc and Data to pull up the data pin.
+Or you can simply use the pull up option in the query block - the micro:bit has a internal resistor about 12-13 KΩ.

 The third pin from the left is not used.

 ![untitled sketch_bb](https://user-images.githubusercontent.com/44191076/53887940-40379a00-405e-11e9-9129-5bdb6262e8a3.png)

-If a hardware pull-up resistor already exists, set internal pull up as true dosen't seems to affect the results.
+If a hardware pull-up resistor already exists, set the internal pull up resistor dosen't seems to affect the results.

-## BETA testing
+## In BETA testing

-Since DHT11s are notoriously - repeat, notoriously - inaccurate, especially the humidity part, and I only have limited sensor samples, the extension needs furthur testing to be absolutly sure if it's working like it should.
+Since some DHT11s are known to be notoriously - I repeat, notoriously - inaccurate, especially the humidity part, and I only have limited sensor samples, the extension needs furthur testing to be absolutly sure if it's working like it should.

 My code are based on [MonadnockSystems/pxt-dht11](https://github.com/MonadnockSystems/pxt-dht11) but improved the pin pull-up time calculating method.

-So far my both PCB version sensors worked well and gave consistent readings (the humidity level is a bit lower from my BME280 sensor though).
-I have two 4-pin DHT11s as well (found in my office), but only one of them gave more or less correct reading sometimes.
-I am not sure if any of they are already damaged or not.
+So far my both PCB version sensors worked well and gave consistent readings.
+I found two 4-pin DHT11s in my office as well, but their humidity reading are much lower than it should (probably already damaged), regardess what pull-up resistor I used.
+I would recommend buying PCB versions for your own usage.

-I also gave up the checksum data because my DHT22 always gave wrong checksums even though the humidity/temperature data looks legit.
-My DHT11 always gave correct checksums.
+I also gave up using the checksum data because my DHT22 always gave wrong checksums even though the humidity/temperature data looks legit.
+My DHT11s always gave correct checksums.